-17-Year-Old Owings Mills High School Student Charged With Assaulting 5 Staff Members
+17-Year-Old Owings Mills High School Student Accused Of Assaulting 5 Staff Members

 OWINGS MILLS, Md.
-(WJZ) — A 17-year-old Owings Mills High School student has been charged with assaulting five school staff members following an incident Thursday.
+(WJZ) — A 17-year-old Owings Mills High School student is expected to be charged with assaulting five school staff members following an incident Thursday.

 Baltimore County police said the student assaulted the staff members in an altercation around 11 a.m.
 Thursday.